-As the need for cancer care rapidly increases, the need for quality, regulated, and responsible cancer support doctors has become critical.
-Naturopathic Oncology has become more and more relevant and sought after in the recent years as it answers questions and provides information regarding non conventional approaches to treat people with cancer.
+As the need for cancer care rapidly increases, the need for quality, regulated, and responsible cancer support doctors have become critical.
+Naturopathic Oncology in Atlanta has become more and more relevant and sought after in recent years as it answers questions and provides information regarding non-conventional approaches to treating people with cancer.

 The main focus of Naturopathic Oncology is enhanced survival and quality of life, for the person with cancer, through appropriate and effective integration of its practice into cancer care.

 What modalities are thought of as integrative therapies?

 The following is a brief list of cancer types we frequently see here at Atlanta Integrative Medicine as well as aspects of care we consider.
 By no means is this exhaustive; please contact the clinic directly if you have a question about a specific diagnosis or therapy not listed below.

 Daniel Rubin, ND; Naturopathic oncology: An emerging discipline